 - Stay out of the way, by at least 30 feet.
 Mama turtles are there for an important job.
 Let them do it unimpeded, both on the their way onto the beach and as they leave.

 - Speak softly and move quietly.
 Loud noises bother turtles.

 - Don’t use flash photography and turn off your flashlight when a turtle is near.
 Light can disorient a turtle.

 - Leave your pet behind.
 Your dog doesn’t care about watching sea turtles nest, but the reptile might be bothered by the other animal.

 - If you see a sea turtle on the beach outside of nesting season, call the authorities.
 It may be sick, injured or too cold — and in need of help, which should only be provided by experts.

 - Watch out for baby turtles after they hatch.
 You don’t want to step on them.
 And leave them alone.
 The water may be far away for the tiny babies, but they’ll make it there just fine without any help.

 - Don't touch them!
 Humans can transmit infections to turtles, even if they aren't such for us.

 Should You Join a Turtle Watching Tour?

 There are many tours in Oahu that can pretty much guarantee you will spot dolphins, sharks, whales (depending on the time of the year) and yes, turtles.
-In fact we were taken to a spot during our Best of the West dolphin watching tour in Oahu where turtles are always found.
+In fact we were taken to a spot during our swim with dolphins tour in Oahu where turtles are always found.
 The experience was fantastic, as we had just swum with dolphins and it was the first time we were actually swimming with turtles as big as ourselves without them scared or intimidated.
 The drawback to this is that the fantastic 5 hour tour does not come in cheap, costing around 200 usd p/p everything included.